 If you are involved in organising other events that you think should be listed here, please drop us a line at firstname.lastname@example.org.

-Events will be held around the world in support of conscientious objectors currently in prison and in remembrance of the conscientious objectors of the past.
-More details will be available closer to the time.
+Events will be held around the globe in solidarity with conscientious objectors in prison today and in grateful memory of conscientious objectors of the past.